nagydani/seedling/seed/TUTORIAL.md

 whitespace (`ws`):

 ```
-{: typevowelwords ( a -( emit )- )
+{: s.vowelwords ( a -( emit )- )
 { scan& ' vowel ' ws | emit }~fail
 'id}~|

-" THE quick brown FOX jumps over THE lazy DOG." typevowelwords
+" THE quick brown FOX jumps over THE lazy DOG." s.vowelwords
 ```

 The output is `E ui o O u oe E a O`.
 In general, if we